A How-To Guide For Making Friends As An Adult

 Experiment with new activities

 If you are seeking new people in your life, why not try some new activities as well?
-You can do many activities that could lead you to other people that enjoy similar things as you do.
+You can do many activities that could lead you to other people who enjoy similar things as you do.

 One option is to join a gym with classes that interest you, like spin or yoga.
 Often, there are a few minutes before the class begins when students are waiting for the instructor to begin teaching.
 Use that opportunity to introduce yourself to your classmates.
 You most likely will not make friends with every person in attendance, but odds are at least some of the other attendees will be friendly and might even be looking for some new friends, as well.